F-Naddaf/Orient-Auto/README.md

 ## 6. Project Setup

-To set up the Orient Auto project, follow these steps:
+To set up the CRAC project, follow these steps:

 <br>

 1. Navigate to the main directory of the project.

-2. Run the command `npm install` at the main, client and server directories to install the necessary dependencies for both the server and client components.
+2. Run the command `npm install` to install the necessary dependencies for both the server and client components.

-3. After the dependencies are installed, run `npm start` at the client and server directories to run the application.
+3. After the dependencies are installed, run `npm run setup` to ensure all the required configurations are in place.

+4. To run the application in development mode, use the command `npm run dev`.
+This will start the server and client components concurrently, allowing you to test and interact with the CRAC platform locally.

 <br>